ComputationalPhysiology/pulse_adjoint_deprecated/README.md

   -- http://fenicsproject.org
 * Dolfin-Adjoint version >= 1.6
   -- http://www.dolfin-adjoint.org/en/latest/download/index.html
-* hao_solver (Should perhaps make this (at least a basic version) as a part of the repo) -- Solver for the Holzapfel and Odgen material
-  -- git clone git@bitbucket.org:Gabrielbalaban/haosolver.git
-  -- Ask Gabriel for access
 * numpy_mpi (Should perhaps make this as a part of the repo) -- Scripts to make in run in parallell
   -- git clone git@bitbucket.org:Gabrielbalaban/numpy_mpi.git